There are 3 ways to look at films:

 Why are film festivals important?

-film festivals are vital as they bring a larger audience to the film.
-They interest the audience as well as buyers and other production companies.
+a larger audience to the film.
+They interest the audience as well as buyers and

 Online distribution

-Some companies make their money by distributing their films on certain sites, for example sites such as Netflix.
+distributing their films on certain sites, for example sites such as

 In this task, we were asked to read the Vertical Limit script, and with one colour, to make notes on how we personally would direct this clip, for example, what types of shots we would use, transitions, sound effects etc. We were then asked to watch the original clip, and with a different coloured pen to write what actually happened in the film and what the director used.
 This was useful as we were able to see the different ideas that can be used when directing a clip.
 It was also very helpful as we were able to take into consideration what does and does not look good in the opening sequence of a thriller film, giving us more ideas of what to put in our own clips.
 From this task, I was also able to see which camera angles are effective, for example, close up shots are very useful and are great for creating suspense and keeping the audience in anticipation.
 As well as this, sound effects are very useful and will be something that I take into consideration when we make our opening scene.